SonyMobile/py-hprof/CONTRIBUTING.md

 You may add other tags at the end of your commit message.
 Please use tags like `Suggested-by`, `Analyzed-by`, `Co-authored-by`, `Tested-by` or others to credit anyone you feel contributed to the patch.
 It's not hard, and it makes people feel appreciated!

 Run `git config commit.template git_commit_msg_template` to start with a convenient template on commit.

+Including the `Soundtrack` tag is strongly encouraged.
+It can be what you listened to when writing the commit message, while writing the patch, or just something you've been digging a lot lately.